bsplt/Ponder-Note/README.md

 1. Download the latest release asset from the Releases page.
 2. Open the downloaded archive and move `Ponder.app` to your `Applications` folder.
 3. Start Ponder.
-4. If macOS blocks first launch, right-click the app, choose **Open**, then confirm.
+4. If macOS blocks first launch, unlock the app in MacOS `Privacy & Security` settings.

 ## What Ponder Does